emacs-php/php-mode/README.md

 ### Coding Styles ###

-By default PHP Mode tries to provide a reasonable style for indentation and formatting.
+By default PHP Mode tries to provide a reasonable style for indentation and formatting, which you can use via the function `php-enable-default-coding-style`.
 However, it provides other options suited for particular projects which you may find useful.
-These coding styles are available through these functions:
+Other coding styles are available through these functions:

 1. `php-enable-pear-coding-style`
 2. `php-enable-drupal-coding-style`